Denise Rodney, MD, a primary care provider at Mercy Health – South Limestone Family Medicine discusses the importance of colonoscopy screenings.

 Excluding skin cancers, colon cancer is the third most common cancer diagnosed in both men and women in the United States.
 The American Cancer Society estimates that this year doctors will diagnose 101,420 new cases of colon cancer.
 It’s also expected to cause about 51,020 deaths.

-The key to preventing colon cancer is screening.
-And the best way to screen for colon cancer is through a colonoscopy, available at Mercy Health hospitals.
+The key to preventing colon cancer is screening, and the best way to screen for colon cancer is through a colonoscopy.

-I encourage my patients to schedule their screening according to this current guidance:
+I encourage my patients to schedule their screening according to the current guidelines:

 - If your colonoscopy checkup is clear, there is no need to repeat the screening for 10 years.